Quantifying the value of transient voltage sources: Introduction

-Using this approach we derive three quantifiers of the value of transient voltage sources: (i) one based on the signal-to-noise ratio (SNR) of the voltage series, (ii) one which quantifies how much $1V$ DC at 1$\Omega$ for $1s$ one may obtain from the source, (iii) one based on the relative entropy between the source and a thermal source.
-We compare the three and conclude that option (ii) which we term the ``UnitDC" value of the source is particularly attractive due to its clear operational interpretation.
-Examples of sources and their UnitDC values are given in Fig.~\ref{fig:ex}.
-The UnitDC value moreover turns out to match well with a method used by many energy-harvesting experimentalists to quantify the performance of a given harvesting setup, in terms of the energy dissipated into an optimal load resistance.
-We also show that certain alternative quantifiers, such as the peak power dissipated into a matched load, may increase under free inter-conversion operations and are thus arguably not good quantifiers of the value of a transient voltage source.
+Using this approach we derive three quantifiers of the value of transient voltage sources: (i) one based on the SNR of the voltage series, (ii) one which quantifies how much $1$V dc at $1\Omega$ for $1s$ one may obtain from the source, (iii) one based on the relative entropy between the source and a thermal source.
+We compare the three and conclude that option (ii) which we term the ``$\unitdc$" value of the source is particularly attractive due to its clear operational interpretation.
+Examples of sources and their $\unitdc$ values are given in Fig.~\ref{fig:ex}.
+The $\unitdc$ value moreover turns out to match well with a method used by many energy-harvesting experimentalists to quantify the performance of a given harvesting setup, in terms of the energy dissipated into an optimal load resistance.
+We also show that certain alternative quantifiers, such as the peak power dissipated into a matched load, may increase under free interconversion operations and are thus arguably not good quantifiers of the value of a transient voltage source.

 We proceed as follows.
 We begin with describing the resource theory approach concretely.
-Then we define the models of transient voltage sources, and the free interfacing circuits we shall use.
-We derive which resource quantifiers respect the inter-conversion hierarchy and which do not.
-We finally analyse how the value is increased under composition of sources, and how many unitDC sources can be `distilled out' from a given source via free operations.
+Then we define the models of transient voltage sources, and the free interfacing circuits we use.
+We derive which resource quantifiers respect the interconversion hierarchy and which do not.
+We finally analyze how the value is increased under composition of sources, and how many unitdc sources can be `distilled out' from a given source via free operations.